ryanxjhan/AWS-Machine-Learning-Cheat-Sheet/README.md

    AWS Lake Formation is a service that makes it easy to set up a secure data lake in days.

-* With Lake Formation, you can move, store, catalog, and clean your data faster.
-* You can use Lake Formation to centrally define security, governance, and auditing policies in one place.
-* With Lake Formation you build a data catalog that describes the different data sets that are available along with which groups of users have access to each.

 ![3](img/3.png)

 2. *AWS S3*